junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam shakes his head disapprovingly at himself, then harshly, "What?"

 "You got quite a crowd up there."
-Lucifer sniffs the air, smiling fawningly and asking, "Did you bring me any snack?
+Lucifer sniffs the air, smiling fawningly and asking.
+"Did you bring me any snack?
 You know, sweet little tasty bits, blinking like small stars?"

 "Not yet.
 Just, wait."
 Sam shifts uneasily.
 "How's... how's your power?"

 The Devil shrugs.
 "Same as yesterday, slow.
 You do know it usually takes millennia to get on top, right?
-Time is usually a cheap thing, something we have too much, unlike lately --"
+Time used to be such a cheap thing, something we have too much, couple of eons gone in a blink, unlike lately --"

 Sam shrugs.
 "Normally I'd say that's a good thing."

 Lucifer pretends a crinkled frown.
-"That hurts.
+"That hurts, Sam.
 But that's okay, I'll let that pass.
 I'm a generous man."
 He huffs slightly.

 Sam snorts a humorless laugh.
 "Right.
 You, generous."